shinwookim/CS1501-Notes/Week 5 Lecture.md

 |Multi-way RST| $\theta(w)$|$\theta(w)$|$\log_R(n)$|

 ### Drawbacks of RST
 Considering 8-bit ASCII, each node contains $2^8$ references.
 This is especially problematic as in many cases, a lot of this space is unused and wasted.
 For example, if many keys share a prefix—such as all keys begin with `key`—the 25 nodes of the first 3 nodes will be unused.
 At the lower level however, most keys have probably separated out and refence lists will be sparse

+### Number of Bits to Use for Representing Keys
+Typically, the number of bits is determined by the application (e.g., keys are Pitt usernames, PeopleSoft IDs, English sentences, etc.).
+When it is not, it is better to re-encode the keys to have a bit length of $\log n$ bits each.
+However, this requires extra space to store the mapping from old keys to new keys and sometimes it is simply not possible.
+Any better yet, we can assign bit lengths based on frequency of access.
+This means we will have shorter bitstrings for more  frequently accessed keys, which results in smaller average search time.

 ## De La Briandais Tries (DLB)
 To get over this draw back, we can replace the array inside the node of R-way trie with linked-list.
+This is called a De La Briandais Tries (DLB).
+A DLB is a tree like structure used for searching when keys are sequences of characters.
+Here, each nodelet stores one character, points to a sibling (linked list of siblings), and points to a child.

 ![DLB.png](Assets/Week5/DLB.png)
 ### Adding to DLB
 ```PSEUDOCODE